 - Install and activate the WooCommerce Product Table plugin.

 - Customize your product table settings.

-- Add your product category tables to your store.
+- Add your WooCommerce product category tables to your store.

 - Add custom product categories to different pages across your store.

-Do you have any questions about how to list products by category?
+Do you have any questions about the WooCommerce product category list?
 Let us know in the comments section below!